 The lining of the stomach is exposed to carcinogens present in foods, which are held in the stomach for a period of up to five hours during digestion.

-More than 95 per cent of stomach cancers are adenocarcinomas, with primary gastric lymphoma being the second most common malignancy.
+More than 95% of stomach cancers are adenocarcinomas, with primary gastric lymphoma being the second most common malignancy.
 Pathogenesis and aetiology differ between cardia and non-cardia cancers.

 Chronic gastritis, inflammation brought about by a variety of environmental factors and ageing can eventually lead to changes in the characteristics of the stomach mucosal cells.
 These changes appear to be precursor conditions to the development of non-cardia cancer.